 refreshObject:mergeChanges: method.
 If you pass

-NO as the mergeChanges argument, you must be sure that there are no changes to that object’s relationships.
+mergeChanges argument, you must be sure that there are no changes to that object’s relationships.
 If there are, and you then save the context, you will introduce referential integrity problems to the persistent store.

-didTurnIntoFault message.
+didTurnIntoFault method is called.
 You may implement a custom

-didTurnIntoFault method to perform various “housekeeping” functions (see, for example, Ensuring Data Is Up-to-Date).
+didTurnIntoFault method to perform various housekeeping functions; for example, see Ensuring Data Is Up to Date.

 Faults and KVO Notifications